The Belgium Process

 Rumors then swirled that he would return to Chelsea, a move that would have put him back alongside Hazard.
 Hazard vaguely hinted at his own excitement over a possible reunion.

-“He will have to make his own choice,” he told the Singapore newspaper the Straits Times.
+“He will have to make his own choice,” he told Singapore newspaper the Straits Times.
 “He’s still young, only 24, but every season, he has scored a lot of goals in the Premier League, and this shows he’s a good striker, because the Premier League is very tough.”

 The possible Chelsea move amounted to nothing more than speculation, but the excitement over Lukaku’s future continued.
 Last July, when Lukaku signed with Manchester United, the tweet announcing the deal became @ManUtd’s most retweeted post of all time.
-Over 93,000 fans shared it, besting a previous record held by the first official photograph of Paul Pogba in a Manchester United kit.
+Over 93,000 fans shared it, besting a previous record held by the first official photograph of Paul Pogba in a Manchester United kit after his return to the club.

 That superstardom might explain the hype around the Belgium national squad.
-Each star has a huge following—on Instagram, Lukaku has 3 million followers; Hazard has 13.2 million—and each is competing at an unfathomably high level.
+Each star has a huge following—on Instagram, Lukaku has three million followers; Hazard has 13.2 million—and each is competing at an unfathomably high level.
 Hazard’s quiet confidence radiates from him, as does his relaxed demeanor.
 Like when he once posted a photo of himself shooting a football like a jump shot before a big Sunday match.
-And Lukaku’s indelible cool—from his poolside photoshoots to his all-white nights out with Serge Ibaka and Paul Pogba—has carried him to the front of the football A-List.
+And Lukaku’s indelible cool—from his poolside photoshoots to his all-white nights out with Serge Ibaka and Paul Pogba—has carried him to the front of the football A-list.

 The national team understands things need to be different this time around.